ciarajudge/EvoCov/README.md

 ![Image](pipelineflowchart.jpg)

 ## Things to note
+1. If the text function isn't working anymore, contact me at judge.ciara@gmail.com or here on GitHub.
+The text message is sent using a subscription type service and I would just need to buy a bit more of an allowance.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.